Stop and identify statutes: Obligation to identify

 Neither is Illinois, since the Illinois Second District Appellate Court Decision in People v.
 Fernandez, 2011 IL App (2d) 100473, which specifically states that section 107-14 is found in the Code of Criminal Procedure of 1963, not the Criminal Code of 1961, and governs only the conduct of police officers.
 There is no corresponding duty in the Criminal Code of 1961 that a suspect who is the target of such an order must comply.

-As of February 2011, there is no U.S. federal law requiring that an individual identify themself during a Terry stop, but Hiibel held that states may enact such laws, provided the law requires the officer to have reasonable and articulable suspicion of criminal involvement, and 24 states have done so.
+As of February 2011, there is no U.S. federal law requiring that an individual identify himself or herself during a Terry stop, but Hiibel held that states may enact such laws, provided the law requires the officer to have reasonable and articulable suspicion of criminal involvement, and 24 states have done so.
 The opinion in Hiibel implied that persons detained by police in jurisdictions with constitutional "stop and identify" laws listed are obligated to identify themselves, and that persons detained in other jurisdictions are not.
 The issue may not be that simple, however, for several reasons: